 Your Amputation Surgery

 Amputation is a surgery to remove a limb or part of a limb.
 It is done because tissue in the limb is diseased or damaged and can’t be healed.
 The surgeon saves as much of your limb as possible.
 This may include joints, such as the knee.
 But you may not know before the surgery how much of the limb will remain.
 Amputation is intended to restore your ability to function.
 This is because removing your diseased or damaged limb can improve your health.
-Common causes of amputation include peripheral artery disease that causes ischemia, trauma, diabetes, infection, and cancer.
+Common causes of amputation include peripheral artery disease that causes ischemia, (poor blood supply to an area), trauma, diabetes, infection, and cancer.

 During the surgery